dustinmyers/AH-syllabus/README.md

   - understand what object modeling is and why it’s used
   - understand the difference between Mongoose and MongoJS
 - Project:
-  - [Quiz App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
+  - [Trello App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
-  - [Quiz App Project Guide - Day 5](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
+  - [Trello App Project Guide - Day 5](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
 - Additional Reading:

 #### <a name="day113"></a> Day 3 -  MongoDB III